john9francis/pointers/intro.md

 - [Conclusion](#conclusion)

 # What is a pointer?
 A pointer is an address to another variable.
-Basically if you try to access a pointer it will "point" you to where the variable is located in memory.
+Because a pointer's value is another variables address, it "points" to that variable (thus the name pointer.)

 ![Person pointing to a house saying, "your variable is right over there!"](pointer_graphic.png)

-In more technical terms, a pointer is a variable that's value is the address of another variable.

-**Pseudo-code example:**:
+So in pseudo-code, here's an example of a value and it's corresponding pointer.

 Variable 1:
 - value = 1